kennyphan02/Coding-Notes/CSCE311 Operating Systems/Test 1 Study Guide.md

 	- Nonemptive scheduling
 		- Processes in their ready state are queued waiting to be ran and executed.
 Processes are ran one at a time and hae to wait on each other.
 Ignores arrival time pretty much.
 Example of this is fcfs
 - Round Robin
-	- proccesses run for a fixed time
+	- proccesses run for a fixed time before moving on to the next process based on the quantum.